dannagle/PacketSender/README.md

 Packet Sender will swap the macro with real values before sending.

 ### Persistent TCP and SSL
-Packet Sender supports persistent connections via a separate UI dialog.
+Packet Sender supports persistent TCP and SSL connections via a separate UI dialog.
 It is enabled by checkbox on the main window or in the settings dialog.
 ![Packet Sender Direct TCP and SSL](screenshots/packetsender_direct_tcp.png)

 * Any number of persistent connections can be created.
 * Previously saved packets can be loaded in the drop-down.
 * There is a "raw" view and "ASCII" view.
 The ASCII view is useful to troubleshoot data that is not printed by the raw view.